Nagin (1976 film): Plot

 Prof. Vijay researches snakes.
-According to a myth, he believes that after a certain age, they take human form.
+According to a myth, he believes that after a certain age, an Indian cobra can take human form.
 He plans a trip to a forest, along with his friends Raj, Rajesh, Uday, Kiran, and Suraj.
 Ultimately, Vijay uncovers the mystery, finding the besotted shapeshifting serpents Nag (male) and Nagin (female).
 However, his friends heckle him, so Vijay aims to prove himself.
 On the day of the full moon, when the snakes consummate, the group ventures into the forest.
 Unfortunately, at that point, Kiran shoots Nag.
 This worries Vijay, because in such cases, the female immediately pledges vengeance.
 Infuriated, Nagin identifies the killers, whose images have been captured in the dying Nag's eyes, and begins her murder spree.
 First, she eliminates Kiran, which makes the remaining group members panic and retreat.
 Next, Nagin targets Rajesh, killing him by transfiguring into his girlfriend Rita.
 After that dreadful situation, Vijay contacts a powerful snake charmer, who provides hindrance with omnipotent lockets.
 However, the enraged Nagin taunts the charmer that he cannot save them.
-Thus, she detaches Raj's locket by creating a brawl with a goon and slays him.
+Thus, she detaches Uday's locket by creating a brawl with a goon and slays him.
 Suraj withdraws his locket to protect his darling daughter, Anu, and he breathes his last, leaving Anu's responsibility to Vijay.
 In tandem, Raj is also slaughtered by Nagin, who has taken the form of the beautiful Rajkumari.
 At last, Vijay, the sole survivor, is attacked by Nagin when she dies, falling from the terrace.
-The movie ends with Nagin reuniting with Nag in Heaven.
+The movie ends with Nagin reuniting with Nag in the afterlife.